Atracsys/SlicerAstmPhantomTest/README.md

 - <a name="wvRotAxes"></a>the working volume file also describes the pointer rotation axes (`ROLL`, `PITCH`, `YAW`) **in the coordinate system of the tracker**.  :warning: These axes need to match those set for the [pointer](#ptrRotAxes) (more details in the [Troubleshooting section](#tbWrongOrientation)).

 - the model name of the tracker (`MODEL`) is also given in the working volume file.
-The name has to match one of the models included in `AstmPhantomTest\Resources\models`.
+The name has to match one of the models included in `module_path\Resources\models`.
 For example, `MODEL = ftk500` will prompt the software to load the 3D model `ftk500_RAS.stl`.

 ## Phantom file<a name="phantomFile"></a>
-Located in `AstmPhantomTest\Resources\gt`, this parameter file describes the divots on the phantom and their use.
+Located in `module_path\Resources\gt`, this parameter file describes the divots on the phantom and their use.
 All the divots coordinates are listed (`POINT id`,`X`,`Y`,`Z`) and given **in the referential frame of the phantom**.
 This referential frame is defined by three divots which ids are given by `REF` in the following order O, X and Y.

 The sequence of divots used for the multi-point test is given by `SEQ` and the id of the central divot (used for all the other tests) is given by `CTR`.